abhx7/Economics-and-Finance/Zerodha_Varsity/FA.md

   - Consolidated Financial Assesments (read the independent auditors report too)
 - Avoid downloading from 3rd party websites
 ---
+**Understanding the P&L statement
+- P&L statement is a representation of the company's revenue recognised, expenses, tax they had to pay and profit they took home for that financial year
+- Revenue recognised is usually the top line; Other income comprise of non-operating activities, dividend income, interest income, etc.
+- Associaed note gives more details about what that line item represents; do look at it to udnerstand the nature of revenue/expense generation
+- Expenses include raw material cost, salaary paid to employees, depreciation and amortization, interest payments, electricity and rent, power and advertisement, etc
+- Operating Profit = Revenue - Expenses
+- PAT (Final Profit) = Profit - Tax; also called the bottom line of the company
+- Don't just look at PAT, look at expense and revenue
 ---

 ## Tidbits